 Bookkeepers record and classify financial transactions.
 As well as being comfortable with numbers, organizational skills are particularly important for people in this role.
-If you are applying for a job as a bookkeeper, review the following list of bookkeeping skills, along with information on how to highlight these skills throughout your job application.
+If you are considering a career or applying for a job as a bookkeeper, review the following list of bookkeeping skills, along with information on how to highlight these skills throughout the job application process.

 What's the Difference Between a Bookkeeper and an Accountant?